-During the first quarter of 2018, NPEI again engaged UtilityPULSE to conduct its next electrical safety survey for the 2017 scorecard.
+During the first quarter of 2018, NPEI again engaged UtilityPULSE to conduct its next electrical safety survey for the 2017 and 2018 scorecards.
 NPEI received a Public Safety Awareness Index Score of 83%, which was again above the industry average of 82%.

-• Component B - Compliance with Ontario Regulation 22/04
+Component B - Compliance with Ontario Regulation 22/04